robclewley/aping-pong-jupclient/README.md

 This is a JSON REST API-based ping pong game that connects to a cloud-hosted server, which means the game is always available and is agnostic to client-side implementations for play.
 You can even try to play it from your OS shell using `curl`, e.g. by starting with `curl aping-pong.herokuapp.com/request_game/1` to begin a single-player game at Level 1.

-The game is intended as a setting to train intermediate-level students in data visualization and artificially intelligent control algorithms ("bots").
-The game is designed to be best played by (your) bots, not humans.
-This example client was created in Python using Jupyter notebooks and is deliberately basic so you can learn to develop a better one.
+This is a ["serious game"](https://www.growthengineering.co.uk/what-are-serious-games/) intended to train intermediate-level students in data visualization and artificially intelligent control algorithms ("bots").
+It  is designed to be played by (your) bots, not humans.
+The example client in this repo was created in Python using Jupyter notebooks and is deliberately basic so you can learn to develop a better one.

 The server will sleep when not used for extended periods, but it lives [here](https://aping-pong.herokuapp.com/) and you can wake it up by visiting the URL or using the `wakeupserver` API endpoint (see below).